 A cost-plus contract usually represents a win-win situation for the contractor because all risks are essentially covered and all expenses are likely to be paid.

 A cost-plus contract is a tool that the contractor uses to get paid for almost every expense related to the construction job.
 But the contractor must justify and present evidence for the costs related to the job.

 Furthermore, the contractor could be denied recovery of associated costs if a negligent act or other relevant error is attributable to the contractor.
 Some cost-plus contracts can be drafted to restrain the contractor with a "not to exceed" amount for construction costs.

-The three main components of a Cost-plus-contract are:
+There are three main components of a cost-plus contract:

-Labor, materials, supplies, equipment and professional consultants being used by the general contractor.
+- Direct costs: Labor, materials, supplies, equipment, and professional consultants being used by the general contractor

-Business-related expenses that are necessary to perform the contract.
-Overhead costs are usually a percentage of labor costs and can include office rent, insurances, office supply, communication expenses, mileage and drawing printing or reproduction.
+- Overhead costs (or indirect costs): Business-related expenses that are necessary to perform the contract; typically a percentage of labor costs and can include office rent, insurance, office supply, communication expenses, mileage, and printing or reproduction of construction drawings.

-The profit is usually a fixed percentage based on the labor costs directly associated with the work.
+- Fee (or profit): Typically a fixed percentage based on the labor costs directly associated with the work